The 10 Worst Neighborhoods In Knoxville For 2022

 It seems as if there's a neighborhood for everyone in Knoxville.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Knoxville.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Tennessee thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Knoxville.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Knoxville neighborhoods are the worst, and which are the best?
+So the question arises, which Knoxville neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Knoxville hoods need a little tender loving care - the sore thumbs of the Knoxville area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Five Points ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Knoxville hoods need a little tender loving care – the sore thumbs of the Knoxville area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Five Points ranks way above the rest.

-We examined 34 of Knoxville's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Knoxville's reputation.
+We examined 34 of Knoxville’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Knoxville’s reputation.

 Read on to see how we determined the places around Knoxville that need a pick-me-up.
 And remember, don't blame the messenger.